julkue/mark.js/CONTRIBUTING.md

 Pull requests are very much appreciated! :thumbsup:

 Please note the following things when doing a pull request:
+- If your pull request is implementing a feature, please open a new issue first.
+  Therein we can discuss about it and determine if it brings a benefit
 - Do not change any version
 - Always include a test if possible.
 Please avoid referencing existing test files to keep flexibility